google/sandboxed-api/oss-internship-2020/pffft/README.md

     Solution: using "sapi::v::RemotePtr" instead of "sapi::v::GenericPtr"
     to access the memory of object s

-    - [Unresolved] compiling bug: "No spave left on device" The building process creates some `embed` files that use lots of memory, trying to write them on /tmp.
+    - [Unresolved] compiling bug: "No space left on device" The building process creates some `embed` files that use lots of memory, trying to write them on /tmp.

     Temporary solution: clean /tmp directory by `sudo rm -rf /tmp/*`.